 It is not uncommon for married couples to report relationship issues that appear after their sex life has become a bit boring.
 Although both husband and wife are generally satisfied with each other, they have this curiosity for a sexual adventure like a threesome.
 So you and your partner are both interested in trying it out with a third party, but you’re not sure if it goes in line with your Christian beliefs, and that’s beginning to give you sleepless nights.

 Swinging involves ethical non-monogamy.
 That means both partners are honest with each other.
 There is no lying or deceit.
 You mutually agree upon boundaries and limits and honor that agreement.
 Because swinging follows an honest and ethical path, it can be hard to find the bible clearly prohibiting it especially considering the bible does have so many mentions of polygamy.

 Before you make up your mind on swinging, consider the effect it is likely to have on your marriage.
 Many times, such things look different for one couple compared to other couples.
 Things like swinging have definitely been disastrous for some marriages when not carefully thought through before partners make up their minds.

 Is It Adultery?

-Words like adultery appear repeatedly in the bible, and they give the distinct impression that having sex outside your marriage constitutes a sin.
+Words like adultery repeatedly appear in the bible, and they give the distinct impression that having sex outside your marriage constitutes a sin.
 So our society and the church have interpreted adultery in a certain way, and this interpretation can be subjected to a review.
-In fact, in the old testament, adultery was seen as an issue of property right because it was an act where one man takes and uses the wife (who was considered property) of another man.
+In fact, in the old testament, adultery was seen as an issue of property rights because it was an act where one man takes and uses the wife (who was considered property) of another man.